Rocket fire from Lebanon kills 7 in Israel as US officials try to push for cease-fires

 A year of Hezbollah rocket attacks have also forced 60,000 Israelis to evacuate from near the border.

 Frankel reported from Jerusalem and Tawil from Deir al-Ahmar, Lebanon.
-Associated Press writers Aamer Madhani and Matt Lee in Washington and Eleanor H. Reich in New York contributed to this report.
+Associated Press writers Aamer Madhani and Matthew Lee in Washington and Eleanor H. Reich in New York contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war